SioKCronin/website/content/_index.md

-I am a software engineer with a love for machine learning, data engineering, mathematics and the mind.
+I am a software engineer with a love for machine learning, data engineering, and mathematics.
 I began my career researching early cognitive development at Harvard University/Harvard Medical School, and then spent several years conducting independent embodied cognition research before transitioning to machine learning research and engineering in 2016.
 I have since contracted at